$14 ($12 ASF Members) for each screening

 Fill out a ballot at every screening, and your votes will determine the Festival award winners.

-80 min.
-Recommended ages 7+.
-In French with English subtitles.
+89 min.
+In German with English subtitles.
+Ages 8+

 New York International Children’s Film Festival is dedicated to inspiring, entertaining and educating through innovative film programs that cultivate an appreciation for the arts, stimulate critical thought and promote media literacy.